Align$^2$LLaVA: Cascaded Human and Large Language Model Preference Alignment for Multi-modal Instruction Curation: Introduction

 To this end, we propose a novel data curation paradigm for synthetic multi-modal instructions, called \textbf{\method{}}.
 Our bootstrapping philosophy is to progressively align human expert's and pre-trained LLM's preference, thereby respectively addressing the inherently noisy instructions and internally linguistic gap: \textbf{Step 1}, \emph{Human Knowledge Alignment}, this step is built upon the concept of integrating human feedback signals to comprehensively evaluate and filter both question and answer components of visual instructions.
 In detail, we collect human preference instructions emphasizing distinct quality criteria at question- and response-aligned level given images, \emph{i.e.}, respectively image-$k$ questions and question-$l$ responses datasets.
 Human annotators independently rank each part based on metrics including image relevance, question comprehensiveness, answer accuracy, etc. By doing so, human-aligned instructions are obtained and thereafter employed to train two separate reward models for evaluation.
 Finally, utilizing the trained reward models, a two-stage filtering process is then applied to large-scale synthetic instructions, preserving examples that optimally conform to human-established quality standards within both question and answer domains. \textbf{Step 2}, \emph{LLM Characteristic Alignment}, we leverage the inner LLM to align the writing manner of soft-format visual instructions with that of the inner LLM itself, ensuring the original semantics of these instructions remain unchanged.
 The answer part of soft-format visual instructions is first rewritten by the inner LLM to match its writing manner, and then reviewed by the inner LLM to ensure the alignment of writing manner while preserving the original meaning.
 If the revised answer is deemed unqualified during the review, the original answer is retained.
 By combining this two-step aligning process, the proposed synthetic multi-modal instruction dataset is created.

 Our experiments empirically validated the efficacy of the proposed data curation method.
-We applied the pipeline to a 158K synthetic instruction dataset, retaining $30\%$ of the questions and $30\%$ of the answers, resulting in a dataset of $9\%$ of the original size.
-We subsequently fine-tuned the LLaVA-1.5~\cite{ref:llava1_5} model using the curated data combined with the caption and short VQA parts of the LLaVA-1.5-665K~\cite{ref:llava1_5} dataset, achieving comparable or even superior performance to the same architecture trained on the full instruction data, across a suite of 8 benchmarks.
+We applied the pipeline to a 158K synthetic instruction dataset, resulting in a compressed dataset, \textbf{\dataset{}}. \dataset{} consists of $30\%$ of the original questions and $30\%$ of the remaining answers, which is $9\%$ of the full size.
+We subsequently fine-tuned the LLaVA-1.5~\cite{ref:llava1_5} model using \dataset{} combined with the caption and short VQA parts of the LLaVA-1.5-665K~\cite{ref:llava1_5} dataset, achieving comparable or even superior performance to the same architecture trained on the full instruction data, across a suite of 8 benchmarks.
 These benchmarks encompassed a diverse range of tasks, spanning traditional academic challenges and comprehensive instruction-following scenarios.

-In summary, our contributions are threefold: \begin{itemize} \item We introduce a novel pipeline of curating high-quality synthetic visual instruction data by sequentially aligning instructions with human preferences and LLM characteristics. \item Utilizing the curation pipeline, we present an aligned synthetic visual instruction dataset distinguished by its high quality and compact size. \item Through extensive experiments, we demonstrate the effectiveness of the proposed curation pipeline of synthetic instruction for MLLM training. \end{itemize}
+In summary, our contributions are threefold: \begin{itemize} \item We introduce a novel pipeline, \textbf{\method{}}, to curate high-quality synthetic visual instruction data by sequentially aligning with human preferences and LLM characteristics. \item Utilizing the curation pipeline, we present an aligned synthetic visual instruction dataset, \textbf{\dataset{}}, distinguished by its high quality and compact size. \item Through extensive experiments, we demonstrate the effectiveness of the proposed curation pipeline and dataset for MLLM training. \end{itemize}